New to Practicing Yoga? Here’s Everything You Need to Get Started

 What Types of Yoga Are Good for Beginners?

 White suggests trying hatha yoga first.
-“Hatha is the classic foundational style of yoga,” she says.
+“Hatha is the classic foundational style of yoga,” she said.
 “It moves at a slower pace.
-It’s the perfect method for beginners, because it focuses on learning the basic poses, alignment, and proper, effective breathing.”
+It’s the perfect method for beginners because it focuses on learning the basic poses, alignment, and proper, effective breathing.”

 What Are Some Beginner-Friendly Yoga Poses?